wagtail/wagtail/docs/getting_started/tutorial.md

 `body` is defined as `RichTextField`, a special Wagtail field.
 When `blank=True`, it means that this field is not required and can be empty.
-You can use any of the `Django core fields <django:ref/models/fields>`{.interpreted-text role="doc"}. `content_panels` define the capabilities and the layout of the editing interface.
-When you add fields to `content_panels`, it enables them to be edited on the Wagtail interface. `More on creating Page models. <../topics/pages>`{.interpreted-text role="doc"}
+You can use any of the [Django core fields](https://docs.djangoproject.com/en/stable/ref/models/fields). `content_panels` define the capabilities and the layout of the editing interface.
+When you add fields to `content_panels`, it enables them to be edited on the Wagtail interface.
+[More on creating Page models](../topics/pages).

 Run `python manage.py makemigrations` (this will create the migrations file), then `python manage.py migrate` (this executes the migrations and updates the database with your model